10 August 2011

 28 March 1837 – Dr. Young’s party arrives at Fort Smith, Arkansas, with most unloading and refusing to go further.
 A small number continues the next day to Fort Coffee, Indian Territory.

-1 July 1837 – General Wool is relieved from duty at his own request, with Colonel William Lindsey taking his place in command of the troops in the Cherokee Nation East.
+1 July 1837 – General Wool is relieved from duty at his own request, with Colonel William Lindsay taking his place in command of the troops in the Cherokee Nation East.
+He begins preparation for the ethnic-cleansing of the Cherokee in earnest, and is directly responsible for building most of the forts and stockades used in the operation.

 September 1837 – A delegation of Cherokee sent by John Ross travels to Florida at the invitation of the federal government to act as intermediaries between the Seminole and the government, the latter hoping the Cherokee will convince the Seminole to stop resisting removal.
 The Cherokee deputation—consisting of Hair Conrad, Jesse Bushyhead, Richard Fields, Thomas Woodward, and Pole Cat—employs stalling tactics and leaves convinced that the Seminole have chosen the correct course.